The Frost Place: History

 According to local family lore, poet Robert Frost spotted this property on the west side of Franconia's Ridge Road in 1915 while looking for a home in the area.
 He purchased it from farmer Willis Herbert, for whom he supposedly procured an adjacent property.
 The house is 1½ stories in height, with a long front facade covered by a porch.
 The facade affords fine views of the Franconia Range and Mount Lafayette.

-Frost and his family lived in the house until 1920, and spent their summers there for nearly twenty years.
-The Frost Place was founded in 1976 when the farm was purchased by the town of Franconia, restored, and given its name, opening as a museum in 1977.
+Frost and his family lived in the house until 1920, when it was sold back to the Herbert family.
+It remained a private residence until The Frost Place was founded in 1976 when the farm was purchased by the town of Franconia, restored, and given its name, opening as a museum in 1977.
 Since 1977, the Frost Place has awarded a resident poet award to an emerging American poet, which includes a stipend and the opportunity to live and write in the house during the summer.